dscoular/cert-reaper/README.md

 ## Installation

-See [the foreman plugin installation documentation](https://theforeman.org/plugins/#2.Installation) for how to install Foreman plugins.
+See [the foreman plugin installation documentation](https://theforeman.org/plugins/#2.Installation) for details on how to install Foreman plugins.
+In a nut-shell, you can take the cert-reaper.rb bundler gem file and add it to your foreman installations bundler.d directory.
+You'll need to update the :path symbol to point to your cert_reaper directory or change it to point to the version of the cert_reaper gem you have installed into your ruby's $LOAD_PATH.

 ## Usage